Gulf Railway: History

+In late October 2025, Hafeet Rail and several logistics partners signed strategic agreements aimed at establishing operational freight and intermodal services for the newly constructed Oman-UAE railway link.
+Noatum Logistics is set to manage a daily service via the Hafeet Rail network, scheduling seven weekly trains between Abu Dhabi and Sohar Port.
+Each train is designed to transport 276 standard containers, totaling an estimated annual capacity of 193,200 TEUs.
+This service will cater to standard 20 ft, 40 ft, and 45 ft containers carrying a wide range of commodities exchanged between the UAE and Oman, including general and manufactured goods, foodstuffs, pharmaceuticals, agricultural products, and essential supplies.

 Network

 The planned railway would begin at Kuwait City, pass through Dammam and Al-Batha Port in Saudi Arabia, Abu Dhabi and Al Ain in the UAE, and then enter Oman through Sohar before terminating at Muscat.
 From Dammam, branches will link to Bahrain through the proposed King Hamad Causeway, and to Qatar via Salwa port.
 The proposed Qatar–Bahrain Causeway between Bahrain and Qatar will provide additional connectivity.

 Three stations are proposed to be constructed in Bahrain.
 After entering Bahrain from Dammam, the first station on the line will be at Khalifa bin Salman Port, followed by stations at the Bahrain International Airport and Amwaj Islands.
 From Amwaj, the line will head to Qatar.

 The following table shows the length of the system in each country.

 Infrastructure

 A GCC Rail Authority was proposed to be established to oversee the development of the network.
 However, no authority to oversee the project has been established, and countries are currently independently carrying out rail projects within their territory.

 The Gulf Railway is expected to boost free movement in the GCC by providing unhindered travel from Kuwait to Oman.
 GCC nationals have visa-free entry to each other's countries.
 The railway is also expected to boost intra-GCC trade by providing freight transport services.
 According to Abdul Rahim Hassan Naqi, Secretary General of the Federation of the GCC Chambers of Commerce and Industry, the railway will provide more than 80,000 direct and indirect jobs once it is made operational.